-- CEEDS Phase 4 deals with "Promotion of Energy Service Company (ESCO)". - The first workshop of CEEDS Phase 4 was hosted by Thailand on 21-23 January 2013 in Bangkok. - 5 participating eligible economies: Chile, China, Malaysia, and Thailand made presentations, while the Philippines, which could not send delegates, submitted the presentation material. - Speakers were invited from Canada, China, Chinese Taipei, and USA.
+- CEEDS Phase 4 deals with "Promotion of Energy Service Company (ESCO)". - Jyukankyo Research Institute Inc. of Japan was hired as a consultant. - The first workshop of CEEDS Phase 4 was hosted by Thailand on 21-23 January 2013 in Bangkok. - 4 participating eligible economies: Chile, China, Malaysia, and Thailand attended and made presentations.
+The Philippines, which could not send delegates, submitted the presentation material. - Speakers were invited from Canada, China, Chinese Taipei, Thailand and USA.
 Representatives from Chinese Taipei and Thailand also attended.